ergoplatform/ergodocs/docs/dev/protocol/scaling.md

 ### Other Possibilities

+#### **Lightning Network:**

-#### **Lightning Network:**, possible due to the shared UTXO architecture utilizing Bitcoins, the Lightning network is also possible.
+possible due to the shared UTXO architecture utilizing Bitcoins, the Lightning network is also possible.
 Basically, in a lightning channel, two participants send their funds to a specific type of joint multi-sig wallet that allows them to create and enforce off-chain agreements.
 The network itself is just a bunch of these channels connected.
 You can then structure an off-chain payment across many channels, where none of the funds leaves any individual channel but shuffles around like an abacus.

 #### **Rainbow Network:**